fkyprianou/deved-platform/content/blog/en/vonage-video-on-appwrite-cloud.md

 ## Vonage Video Experience Composer

-Now that we can log into our application, let's build out the front end for the video conference itself.
+Now that we can log into our application, let's build the front end for the video conference.
 Vonage offers three levels of Video API that allow you to decide how much control you want over the final video product.

 * [Vonage Video API](https://tokbox.com/developer/) - A low-level customizable experience where you handle everything
 * [Vonage Video Express](https://tokbox.com/developer/video-express/) - You handle the layout, and we'll handle all the best practices
-* [Vonage Meetings](https://developer.vonage.com/en/meetings/overview) - We handle everything, you visit a website as a host or guest
+* [Vonage Meetings](https://developer.vonage.com/en/meetings/overview) - We handle everything.
+You visit a website as a host or guest

-We will need a video application already create.
+We will need a video application already created.
 Log into your video account at [https://tokbox.com/account](https://tokbox.com/account).
-From the dashboard, click on "Projects", and then "Create New Project."
-We are not doing an embedded project, so click on "Create Custom Project."
+Click " Projects " from the dashboard, and then "Create New Project."
+We are not doing an embedded project, so click "Create Custom Project."
 Enter "Vonage Appwrite Demo" as the name, and click "Create."
-You will be presented with an API Key and Secret, so enter those into your `appwrite.json` file, and deploy the function with the updated credentials.
+You will be presented with an API Key and Secret, so enter those into your `appwrite.json` file and deploy the function with the updated credentials.

 For this demo, we will utilize the Vonage Video Express.
-This cuts down on the amount of code we need to add to our application to create and maintain the room compared to the full Video API but still allows us to control the layout of the room.
+This cuts down on the amount of code we need to add to our application to create and maintain the room compared to the full Video API but still allows us to control the room's layout.

 ```typescript
 import { useEffect, useRef } from "react";